Dog anatomy: Coat

 Domestic dogs often display the remnants of countershading, a common natural camouflage pattern.
-The general theory of countershading is that an animal that is lit from above will appear lighter on its upper half and darker on its lower half where it will usually be in its own shade.
+The general theory of countershading is that an animal that is lit from above will appear lighter on its upper half and darker on its lower half, where it will usually be in its own shade.
 This is a pattern that predators can learn to watch for.
-A counter shaded animal will have dark coloring on its upper surfaces and light coloring below.
+A counter-shaded animal will have dark coloring on its upper surfaces and light coloring below.
 This reduces the general visibility of the animal.
-One reminder of this pattern is that many breeds will have the occasional "blaze", stripe, or "star" of white fur on their chest or undersides.
+In this pattern, many breeds will have the occasional "blaze", stripe, or "star" of white fur on their chests or undersides.

 A study found that the genetic basis that explains coat colors in horse coats and cat coats did not apply to dog coats.
 The project took samples from 38 different breeds to find the gene (a beta defensin gene) responsible for dog coat color.
-One version produces yellow dogs and a mutation produces black.
+One version produces yellow dogs and a mutation produces black dogs.
 All dog coat colors are modifications of black or yellow.
-For example, the white in white miniature schnauzers is a cream color, not albinism (a genotype of e/e at MC1R.)
+For example, the white in white miniature schnauzers is a cream color, not albinism (a genotype of E/E' at MC1R).

 Modern dog breeds exhibit a diverse array of fur coats, including dogs without fur, such as the Mexican Hairless Dog.
 Dog coats vary in texture, color, and markings, and a specialized vocabulary has evolved to describe each characteristic.

 Tail

 There are many different shapes of dog tails: straight, straight up, sickle, curled and cork-screw.
 In some breeds, the tail is traditionally docked to avoid injuries (especially for hunting dogs).
 It can happen that some puppies are born with a short tail or no tail in some breeds.
+The T-box gene mutation (C189G) is responsible for bobtail breeds having no tail to short tail.
 Dogs have a violet gland or supracaudal gland on the dorsal (upper) surface of their tails.

 Footpad

-Dogs can stand, walk and run on snow and ice for long periods of time.
+The dog's footpad is a fatty tissue locomotive-supporting organ, present at the bottom of the four legs, consisting of digital pads, a metacarpal pad, and a carpal pad, with dewclaw near the footpad.
 When a dog's footpad is exposed to the cold, heat loss is prevented by an adaptation of the blood system that recirculates heat back into the body.
-It brings blood from the skin surface and retains warm blood in the pad surface.
+It brings blood from the skin surface and retains warm blood on the pad surface.